mixpanel/docs/pages/docs/features/sessions.md

 Any non-excluded event performed within the timeout range of the session will restart the session timeout period on the session.

 For example, say you set a session timeout length of 15 minutes.
-A user begins a session when they log into your app and perform the event “Log In.”
+A user begins a session when they log into your app and perform the event "Log In."

-- The “Log In” event marks the beginning of the session, because that user has not performed other events before.
+- The "Log In" event marks the beginning of the session, because that user has not performed other events before.
-- The user then performs the “Start Game” event on your app after 14 minutes.
+- The user then performs the "Start Game" event on your app after 14 minutes.
 This will restart the clock on the session timeout.
 - If they then perform no events for 16 minutes, however, the session will end.
-The session ends at the moment that the “Start Game” event was performed, because it was the last event before a complete session timeout period elapsed.
+The session ends at the moment that the "Start Game" event was performed, because it was the last event before a complete session timeout period elapsed.

 Sessions are reset every 24 hours at midnight (according to your project timezone), so the maximum session timeout length is 24 hours.
 The minimum session timeout length is one minute.